NuttyShrimp/DeGrens/README.md

 # DeGrens RP 2.0

 > [!IMPORTANT]
-> This repo is for archival reasons only hence why their is no issues tab
+> This repo is for archival reasons only hence why there is no issues tab

 ## Dependencies